All of the celebrities that have tragically lost their homes to the LA wildfires

 Spencer Pratt

-The Los Angeles wildfires have devastated most of the Pacific Palisades area, with over 30,000 people forced to evacuate, and 27,000 acres of land up in flames, only being fuelled further by strong winds.
+The Los Angeles wildfires have devastated most of the Pacific Palisades area, with over 130,000 people forced to evacuate, and over 30,000 acres of land up in flames, only being fuelled further by strong winds.

 More than 1,000 buildings in the Palisades have been destroyed, with the fire only spurred on by Santa Ana winds and extremely dry conditions, making it the largest fire in the area.